Erick-Helmeczi/PeakMeister/README.md

 1. name - Provide a name for each analyte in your study.
 All names must be unique, so if you have multiple unknown compounds, use names such as Unknown-1, Unknown-2, Unknown-3, etc.
 2. mz - Provide the mass-to-charge to be extracted for each analyte in your study.
 3. extraction.window.ppm - This is the extraction window used to extract each mz value provided with units of ppm.
 We found that a minimum mass window of ~30-35 ppm is required depending on the mass of the analyte, however this will likely be dependent on the mass spectrometer used duing data acquisition.
 4. interference - Here you can designate analyte interferences.
-Write the name of the analyte or internal standard that is a significant interference to have PeakSeeker annotate instances of peak overlap.
+Write the name of the analyte or internal standard that is a significant interference and PeakSeeker will annotate any instances of overlap.
-5. interference.comigration.threshold - This parameter oly needs to be set when an interference is also provided.
+5. interference.comigration.threshold - This parameter only needs to be set when an interference is also provided.
 This is the window used to determine if two peaks are overlapping enough to be considered an interference.
 The widths of your analyte peaks will determine how high this value needs to be set.
-6. minimum.peak.width.seconds - This parameter is used to kilter out noise during peak detection.
+6. minimum.peak.width.seconds - This parameter is used to filter out noise during peak detection.
 Only peaks with a width equal to or greater than this value will be considered during annotation.
 7. migration.window.seconds - After migration time prediction, PeakSeeker will look for analyte peaks at the expected migration time +/- the time set for this parameter.
 8. peak.space.tolerance.percent - Peaks are expected to be spaced approximaely equally apart.
 This parameter designates how differently they can deviate from the median spacing before being subject to reanalysis by PeakSeeker.
 9. snr.threshold - After identifiying which signals correspond to the analyte peaks, PeakSeeker will compute their S/N to determine if they should be recorded as "<LOD".